J1w0n-H/ABLE/README.md

 # ARVO2.0 - Automated C/C++ Build Environment Configuration

 **ARVO2.0** is an automated tool that configures C/C++ build environments in Docker containers using LLM agents.
-It's a C-only fork of the HereNThere project, optimized for C/C++ projects without Python dependencies.
+It's a C-only fork of the Repo2Run project, optimized for C/C++ projects without Python dependencies.

 ---